JasonPollman/JSONNormalize/readme.md

 ### JSONNormalize.md5

-Returns the *md5* hash for the given object
+Gets the *md5* hash for the given object.

 > **JSONNormalize.md5**(value, callback)